 View Your Residence Hall

-Moore Hall is a four-story, brick residence that houses approximately 79 students in quad and quint rooms.
+Moore Hall is a four-story, brick residence that houses approximately 79 students in quint rooms.
 Each room comprises two bedrooms and a common room.
 There are male and female bathrooms on each floor hallway.
 There is a common room on the first floor and in the basement and two study rooms in the basement.
 There is an elevator that operates up to the 3rd floor.

 Moore Hall is 390 feet from the Polar Bear Statue located in Hyde Plaza.